 Within our curriculum, we build in opportunities for our pupils to understand safeguarding issues which may affect them and to ensure they feel safe and supported at school.
 More broadly, our curriculum takes account of and promotes our pupils' mental and physical health and development in order to prevent any impairments that would affect the best possible outcomes for all our pupils.
 The inclusion of opportunities within lessons to address and promote positive relationships, health, mental well-being and resilience is adopted by all subject leads within the school when considering adaptations to schemes of work and by practitioners in their day to day practice as part of our broad and balanced curriculum offer.
-Our Pastoral lead and PSHE lead oversees this.
+Our Pastoral lead oversees this.

 Additionally, our PSHE curriculum affords opportunities to be responsive to arising issues, and E-safety awareness is taught throughout the curriculum and particularly within the Computing and IT curriculum.

-Relationship Education and Relationship and Sex Education (RSE) is provided as appropriate for the pupils' ages and stages of development and in line with statutory guidance effective September 2020 and implemented from September 2021.
-The principles underpinning our PSHE curriculum development are with the aim of supporting our pupils to develop the skills they need to be happy, successful and productive members of society; to be able to respond positively to the increasing challenges they experience; to develop the knowledge and capability to take care of themselves and to know how and where to seek support if problems arise.
+Relationship Education and Relationship and Sex Education (RSE) is provided as appropriate for the pupils' ages and stages of development and in line with statutory guidance effective September 2020 The principles underpinning our PSHE curriculum development are with the aim of supporting our pupils to develop the skills they need to be happy, successful and productive members of society; to be able to respond positively to the increasing challenges they experience; to develop the knowledge and capability to take care of themselves and to know how and where to seek support if problems arise.

 Central to this is our pupils' ability to believe that they can achieve goals, both academic and personal; to stick to tasks that will help them achieve those goals, even when the reward may be distant or uncertain; and to recover from knocks and challenging periods in their lives.
 This is complemented by development of personal attributes including kindness, respect, integrity, generosity, and honesty.
-Further details can be found in the Sex and Relationships Education Policy.
-RSE, are a mandatory part of the school curriculum from September 2021 and the school has consulted with parents during the devising of its curriculum in these areas (15) ensuring that this programme complements, but does not duplicate content covered in other subjects in the curriculum (eg citizenship, science, computing and PE).
-(Relationships Education, Relationships and Sex Education (RSE) and Health Education guidance 2019)
+Further details can be found in the Relationships and Sex and Relationship Education (RSE) Policy.
+Relationship and Relationship and Sex Education, are a mandatory part of the school curriculum from September 2020 (delayed until Summer 2021) and the school has consulted with parents during the devising of its curriculum in these areas ensuring that this programme complements, but does not duplicate content covered in other subjects in the curriculum (eg citizenship, science, computing and PE).
+(Relationships Education, Relationships and Sex Education (RSE) and Health Education guidance 2019) the school will also take account of the most recent RSE guidance and that for September 2026.